Lose the Weight and

 - After surgery, you’ll need a new nutrition plan.
 You’ll learn about the positive changes you can and need to make in your diet and lifestyle from your surgeon and dietitian.
 It’s very important to follow your new eating and drinking instructions beginning immediately after the surgery

-- In the first few weeks after your weight loss surgery, you will be on a liquid diet since only thin liquids will be tolerated by your stomach at that time.
-As you heal, you will gradually progress to pureed foods (three to four weeks post-op) and then soft foods (five weeks post-op).
+- In the first few days after your weight loss surgery, you will be on a liquid diet since only thin liquids will be tolerated by your stomach at that time.
+As you heal, you will gradually progress to pureed foods (one to four weeks post-op) and then soft foods (five weeks post-op).
 Finally, after about six weeks, you will be able to eat solid foods

 The First Few Days Post-Surgery